-Combine oranges with cranberries in mixing bowl.
+Combine oranges with cranberries in a mixing bowl.

 Stir in 1½ cups of sugar and chopped walnuts (if using).
 Taste and adjust sweetness if necessary by adding more sugar a little at a time.

-Cover bowl tightly with plastic wrap.
+Cover the bowl tightly with plastic wrap.
 Refrigerate at least 4 hours or overnight to let the flavor fully develop.

 1 - For appetizers, serve Cranberry-Orange Chutney with sharp cheddar or mixed with cream cheese as a spread.
 Or enjoy it with traditional pork and poultry dishes.

 2 - Prefer sweeter chutney?
 Instead of using two whole oranges, use a sharp knife to remove the zest from one of them.
 Then peel it, discarding the remaining peel.
-Place the zest and peeled orange in the processor bowl and proceed as directed in step 2 with the second orange.
+Place the zest and peeled oranges in the processor bowl and proceed as directed in step 2 with the second orange.